HeavyHelium/coding-problems-solutions/angrm_grp/task.md

 This question was asked by Ribinhood.

-Given an array od string, group anagrams together.
+Given an array of strings, group anagrams together.

-For example,  given the following atrray:
+For example,  given the following array:
 ```
 'eat', 'ate', 'apt', 'pat', tea, 'now'
 ```